-Harmony and balance is the main commandment of the emblem.
-The New Balance logo is balanced because everything is in moderation in it.
-One half is solid, the other is fragmentary, and together they form a harmonious unity.
+Harmony and balance are the emblem’s main commandments.
+The New Balance logo is balanced because it is moderate in all aspects.
+One half is complete, the other fragmentary, forming a harmonious unity.
 This demonstrates the brand’s ability to adapt perfectly to the fashion world.

 New Balance: Brand overview